Skip to content

 3. Integration With In-House Systems

-As well as needing a considered approach when deciding on the right HR system, the transition process also requires careful planning and execution to ensure a successful migration.
+In addition to requiring a considered approach when deciding on the right system, switching HR platforms is a process that also requires careful planning and execution to ensure a successful migration.

 Here are the key steps to follow during the transition process: